Bachelor of Social Work (BSW)

 - Opportunity to minor in a range of disciplines

-After graduating from the BSW program, you may receive advanced standing in a CSWE accredited Master of Social Work (MSW) program.
+Graduates of the BSW Program may receive advanced standing in Marywood's CSWE accredited Master of Social Work (MSW) Program.
+This enables qualified BSW graduates to complete the MSW degree in one year.

 Links for Current BSW Students